kamil-kubiczek/memcached-with-node/README.md

 ## About project

-Projects is example of small Node.js service which acts as API with custom in-memory database and memcached cache. **Feel free to use it as reference or fork it!**
+Projects is example of small Node.js service which acts as REST API with custom in-memory database and memcached cache. **Feel free to use it as reference or fork it!**

 Postman collection: [Endpoints collection](https://www.postman.com/restaurant-backend-developers-team/memcached-with-node)